bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. _fping-example-task:

-fping Example Task
+Fping Example Task
 ----------------------------

-Let’s introduce an example task which will illustrate the platform workflow in the real-world use.
+Let’s introduce an example task which illustrates the platform workflow in the real-world use.

-The demo code is responsible for collecting of aggregated information on the accessibility of nodes.
-The result data will render the nodes’ work.
-The number of accessible and inaccessible IPs per a period of time will be summed up.
-Besides, calculated average response time on each node will give the idea of the node efficiency.
+The demonstrational code is responsible for collecting of aggregated information on the accessibility of nodes.

+The fping utility checks the list of provided IPs for accessibility.
+It sends a 64-bytes packet to each IP and waits for a return packet.
+If the connections are good and the node can be accessed, a good return packet will be received.
+The amount of time is also returned for how long it takes for a packet to make the complete trip.
+On the basis of this information the processor calculates the average response time for each node.
+The amount of successful responces by IP per 1 minute is aggregated by the processing module as well.
+The result is exported to an external datastore.

-Before providing a solution to the task let’s have a quick look at a processing level of the platform.
+Before providing a solution to the task, let’s have a look at the platform from the perspective of a processing pipeline.

 Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The processing workflow in the platform can be generally illustrated as at the diagram below:
+A general processing workflow which system allows implementing is illustrated at the diagram below:

 .. figure:: _static/ModulePipeline.png
    :scale: 80%

-Green, yellow and purple blocks are executed with SJ-Platform and it is an input module, a processing module and an output module, respectively.
+Green, yellow and purple blocks desplayed in a rectangular area are managed and evaluated by SJ-Platform.
+They represent an input module, a processing module and an output module, respectively.
+The blocks ouside the rectangular area represent external systems.

 The input module receives raw data and transforms them into a data stream of a proper type compatible with the processing module type.

-The processing module performs data aggregation and sends the result to the output module.
+The processing module performs data aggregation,  transformations, filtering and enriching. and sends the result to the output module.
 In the provided example the data aggregation is performed with a regular-streaming module.

-In the output module the processed data is transformed into a flow of entities appropriate for storing into an external storage of a specified type.
-In the provided example the output module will export the result data into the Elasticsearch external data storage.
+In the output module the processed data are transformed into entities appropriate for storing into an external storage of a specified type.
+In the fping demonstrational example the output module exports the result data into the Elasticsearch external data storage.

-The illustrated pipeline is a general solution.
-It fits for most real-life problems.
+The illustrated pipeline  is a common scenario for a lot of different tasks.

-But the platform allows resolution of more complicated tasks.
+But the platform allows implementation of more complicated processing pipelines.
 So the pipeline can be more expanded.
 More input streams can ingest raw data.
 Several Input modules can be included in the pipeline to accept the raw data and transform it for passing further to the processing stage.

-You can launch more than one processing module.
+You can launch more than a single processing module.
 The data streams can be distributed among them in various ways.

-A few Output modules may receive the processed data and put them to a storage.
+A few output modules may receive the processed data and put them into a storage.

 In the example task solution the processing workflow is formed in the following way: